MystenLabs/nautilus/src/nautilus-server/src/apps/seal-example/README.md

 ## Security Guarantees

 The secret is only accessible within the enclave.
 This is because the enclave generates an encryption secret key during initialization.
 This key never leaves the enclave memory.
 Seal servers encrypt the secret to the encryption public key.
-The host receives it when fetching key with CLI, but cannot decrypt it.
+The host receives it when fetching keys with CLI, but cannot decrypt it.
 Only the enclave can verify the consistency and decrypt the secret.

 Recall that the enclave also generates an ephemeral secret key on startup, that is only accessible in the enclave memory.
 The on-chain `seal_approve` function verifies the transaction sender equals the hash of the enclave's registered ephemeral public key.
 During `/init_parameter_load`, a signature is created using the ephemeral secret key, committed over the PTB containing the Seal policy.
 As part of the `FetchKeyRequest`, this signature is later verified when Seal servers dry run the transaction.
-This ensures only the enclave can produce such signature that can result in successful Seal responses.
+This ensures only the enclave can produce such signatures that can result in successful Seal responses.

 ```move
 entry fun seal_approve<T: drop>(_id: vector<u8>, enclave: &Enclave<T>, ctx: &TxContext) {